dheerajshenoy/dodo/README.md

 <b><i>A fast and unintrusive PDF reader.</i></b>
 </p>

+> [!WARNING]
+> Dodo is currently in alpha and may experience crashes or instability.

+**Dodo** is a lightweight, high-performance PDF reader designed to provide a smooth and efficient document viewing experience.
+Built using MuPDF and Qt, it supports fast rendering, precise text selection, annotation handling (highlights and rects), and advanced features like SyncTeX integration for LaTeX users.
+Whether you're reading academic papers, technical manuals, or everyday documents, this reader offers a streamlined interface and robust functionality with minimal resource usage.

 ## Why ?

+- Wayland support
 - Because okular is bloated and it is the only good pdf reader that seems to exist.
 - Also, because I always wanted to create a PDF reader because when I am not developing a PDF reader, I am reading lots of PDFs for my work.

-> [!WARNING]
-> Dodo is currently in alpha and may experience crashes or instability.

 ## Features